evanleeturner/nam-dataserver/readme.md

 # nam-dataserver

 Do you need NAM data for your model, but only a small slice?
-Annoyed with accessing Grib files just to grab a few records?
+Are you having to access large numbers of Grib files just to grab a few records?
 You are in luck!
 Nam-dataserver is a program used to download and collate data from the North American Mesoscale Forecast System (known as NAM).
 Principally, the system holds a copy of the latest forecast on disk and responds to request for specific data.
 Actions you can create is to collate slices of NAM data in an automated setting.
 Nam-dataserver is built on the conda-forge (linux only) package pynio to open grib files in a python way.

 The impitus of this code package was to collate a small amount of wind foreast data (340 total stations) to feed into a legacy hydrographic model along the Texas coast.